TomSala/GeneticAlgorithm/README.md

 Now that two children have been generated, they must be listened and evaluated in another fitness list named... let me think… fitness1!

 ### Elitism
 This word might be unknown.
 It describes the dominance of a society or system by an elite.
-In this case elite = the-song-with-the-highest-fitness.
+In this case, elite = the-song-with-the-highest-fitness.
 So the music in the children population with the lowest fitness is deleted and substituted by the one with the highest fitness in the parents’ population.
 Yes but in starting_population 10 arrays has the same fitness.
 And here is used another time the random module.
 Choose one and that’s it.

 #### Repeat, repeat, repeat…
 This process must be repeated as long as you don’t get acceptable music, evaluating each time the fitness.
 Each set of children is said generation.